fbpx

 • The Virginia opossum is North America’s only marsupial.
 They have 10-14 bumblebee-sized babies that crawl into their pouch after birth.

 • They are immune to rattlesnake venom!
-They withstand the venom of up to 70 bites.
+They can withstand venom of up to 70 bites.
 They can do this because of peptides in their blood.

 • They have more teeth than any North American mammal!